List of Brooklyn Nine-Nine characters: Raymond Holt

 At the end of season three, Jake and Holt were forced to go into witness protection in Florida when they were threatened by crime boss Jimmy "The Butcher" Figgis.
-He worked at a family entertainment center called the Fun Zone under the alias 'Greg Stickler' until he and Jake baited Figgis into coming to Florida and taking the criminal down with the Nine-Nine.
+He worked at a family entertainment center called the Fun Zone under the alias 'Greg Stickney' until he and Jake baited Figgis into coming to Florida and taking the criminal down with the Nine-Nine, an act the squad was punished for by being put on the night shift.
 In season five, his life and career were put at risk when he made a deal with mobster Seamus Murphy in exchange for information to clear Jake and Rosa's names from Lt.
 Hawkins, but the Nine-Nine and Kevin helped him capture Murphy.

 Later in season five, Holt learned that the New York City Police Commissioner was retiring at the end of the year and that he was on the shortlist of candidates to replace him.
 He spent the rest of the season campaigning to win the Commissioner title, but ended up losing to John Kelly.
 In season six, Holt was encouraged by Jake and Amy to stand up to Kelly's regressive policies, leading the Commissioner to retaliate against the Nine-Nine.
 However, Peralta and Wuntch team up, without Holt's knowledge, to take Kelly down, resulting in Wuntch being named interim Commissioner.
 This détente becomes short-lived as Holt was demoted to a uniformed officer by Commissioner Wuntch after she found out he was promoted to detective too soon earlier in his career.
 Shortly after Wuntch's death, however, he is quickly promoted back to captain in the middle of the seventh season.
 At the beginning of season eight, Holt and Kevin were separated as a result of the hardships they endured in 2020, but they got back together and started attending couples counseling, which eventually resulted in the two renewing their vows.
 For his work in the police reform program proposal, he was also promoted to deputy commissioner of the program.

 Over the course of the series, Jake matures under his direction and Holt becomes more lighthearted in return; the two acknowledge they have a father-son dynamic with each other.
 In the series finale, Holt tells Jake if he had a son like him, he would be proud of the man Jake became.